 There's a spectrum of aestheteness and at the gutter end lurks Ben, a nightmare fever dream monster of an aesthete, the sort who could believably entomb his sister in the family crypt just because the demon fairy in his absinthe bottle whispered he should.
 I don't think David Lynch intends him or his buddy Frank and their other cronies to be 'real' in a concrete Lumberton sense...
 They are prototypes for the non-corporeal dancing dwarf-style beings to come.
 Ben is how nervous 50s children would imagine a gay hipster beatnik and Lynch and Stockwell let that idea of an "entered" "sandman" "crooning" "In Dreams" run free of quotes!
 You need to see this movie again, and again, wiederholungswang style, until there's that 'pop' and you get the whole Oedipal jazz fairy tale in a heated flash, and suddenly you're free.

 In Tom Conway, Val Lewton found his quiet spokesperson, his ego ideal, suave, literate, educated, a little too polished to ever convey his full measure of world-weary sadness.
 As such he appeared in three films, two as Dr. Judd.
 In Cat People, Judd proves his aesthetehood by deciding to seduce Irina himself, understanding that a well-meaning putz like Bill with his endless patience is not what she needs to come out of her dark anxiety.
-She needs dark stranger who is half in love with death enough that it won't be a total bummer if she really does turn into a panther and kill him.
-He dismisses her fears as a kind of ancestral unconscious conservativism, but he acts on the mythic level in seducing her, because a) Bill's already left Irina by that point so he's not necessarily cuckolding and b) maybe it's unethical but unethical it's the quintessentail aesthete trait, so long as it;s done altruistically - i.e. his is an unselfish selfishness.
-A 'good' doctor would never be able to cure Irina because he couldn't step into the dark sexual surrogate role with the shadowy elan of an ideal Nietzschean / Wildean / George Bernard Shawszian.
+She needs dark stranger who's in love with death enough that he won't be too bummed out if she really does turn into a panther and kill him.
+Until then, he dismisses her fears as a kind of ancestral unconscious conservatism, but he acts on the mythic level in seducing her, because a) Bill's already left Irina by that point so he's not necessarily cuckolding and b) maybe it's unethical but it's okay as it's unethical done altruistically - i.e. his is an unselfish selfishness.
+A 'good' doctor would never be able to cure Irina, because he couldn't step into the dark sexual surrogate role with the shadowy elan of an ideal Shavian / Jungian.
 Inversing the usual dynamic of the good moral person who harbors dark sexual secrets, beneath Judd's caddish whims and dark sophistication lurks a beautiful altruism.

-He was back The Seventh Victim, revealing that the story is a metaphor for life after death and New York City a heaven, hell and purgatory of deserted late night subways, overcrowded missing persons' offices, strange make-up companies, and Satanic cults coaxing each other into suicide and murder.
-Dr. Judd may be still a bit of a cad, but his apparent womanizing secretiveness once again harbors a real heart, and his rendition of the Lord's prayer at the climax is enough to make even a jaundiced old Nietzschean like me throw in an extra five dollars when the plate's passed at his next AA meeting.
+He was back for The Seventh Victim, which--since he was already dead at the end of his last film--reveals New York City is purgatory, a bardo of deserted late night subways, overcrowded missing persons' offices, strange make-up companies, and Satanic cults coaxing each other deeper into the abyss.
+Dr. Judd may be still a bit of a cad, but his apparent womanizing secretiveness once again harbors a real heart, and his rendition of the Lord's prayer at the climax is enough to make even a jaundiced old pagan like me throw in an extra five dollars when the plate's passed at his next AA meeting.

-If you want to understand the divide in America you have only to watch an episode of The Addams Family vs. one of the Munsters, one abided the tedious status quo of middle class family dynamics, shaping the tropes of Universal classic horror to the banal framework approved by the moral right; the other depicted rich ecentrics that mocked the moral light, showing how the oddball freaks could be far more tolerant and good than the 'normal' people who acted scared and intolerant over any minor diversion from the norm.
+If you want to understand the divide in America you have only to watch an episode of The Addams Family vs. an episode of the Munsters, one abided the tedious status quo of 50s-middle class family dynamics, warping Universal classic horror signifiers to a banal framework approved by the moral right; the other depicted rich decadent surrealist eccentrics that mocked the moral light, showing how the oddball freaks could be far more tolerant and good than the 'normal' people who lashed out at anything outside the norm.
 And at the head of it all stood the vaguely entrepreneurial aesthete Gomez Addams.

-Gomez's love of wife Morticia is the guiding force for the whole show.
+Gomez's love of wife Morticia is the prana for the whole show.
 She loves him too but she's too legit crazy to provide the show with its Wildean compass the way Gomez does.
-If you were a normal shlub longing to be considered different while never stepping anywhere near the edges of society's freshly-mowed block, The Muensters was your show; if you were a total freak who couldn't sandpaper down your edges anymore than a leopard could change its spots, who didn't care about being accepted either by the normals or the crazies, but liked them both anyway, who felt that the intolerant moral conservative neighborhood voting committees out to get you were really just kooky loveable monsters like yourself, then you found a home in that kooky mansion, with Gomez making sure you always felt welcome, regardless of what bit of occult statuary was growling at you.
+If you were a normal shlub longing to be considered different while never stepping anywhere near the edges of society's freshly-mowed block, The Muensters was your show; if you were a total freak who couldn't sandpaper down your edges anymore than a leopard could change its spots, who didn't care about being accepted either by the normals or the crazies, but liked them both anyway, who felt that the intolerant moral conservative neighborhood voting committees out to get you were really just kooky lovable monsters like yourself, turning the other cheek all the time and setting it on fire with love and matches, then you found a home in that kooky mansion, with Gomez making sure you always felt welcome, regardless of what bit of occult statuary was growling at you.

-He plays at being a gangsta, but if you pay close attention to his words, Belmondo's a hopeless aesthete, one who has severed all ties with the law-abiding world, shooting a cop and going on the run as matter of course, but unlike the murder committed by the two encoded Compulsion-style thrill killers in Rope (who hoped to prove their complete superiority to the moral index and escape their last few strands of banal civilized apron strings to live a life of Huysmans-style decadence), Belmondo just drives outside the frame of the film and into your lap like a William Castle skeleton, pointing out the beautiful architecture of the theater before chasing after the gorgeous (and androgynous) petit-bourgeois NY Tribune-hawker, Jean Seberg.
+He plays at being a thug, but if you pay close attention to his words, Belmondo's character in this premiere Godard feature is a hopeless aesthete, one who has severed all ties with the law-abiding world, shooting a cop and going on the run as matter of course, but unlike the murder committed by the two encoded Compulsion-style thrill killers in Rope (who hoped to prove their "beyond good and evil" superiority), Belmondo just drives outside the frame of the film and into your lap like a William Castle skeleton, pointing out the beautiful architecture of the theater before chasing after the gorgeous (and androgynous) petit-bourgeois NY Tribune-hawker, Jean Seberg down the aisle like some obnoxious yet eloquent Harpo Marx.
 My favorite line is near the beginning when he's driving along in his stolen car through the country and he says to the camera, "If you do not like the country, and you do not like the city, and you do not like the sea... then get stuffed" ---that was the old Fox Lorber subtitle, which I like better than the Criterion "then go fuck yourself," but either will do.
-Belmondo acts the vagrant moocher, the ruffian, but his fatherly need to point out the joyous beauty around him reveal he's really an aesthete, with Paris his playground boudoir.
+Belmondo acts the vagrant moocher, the ruffian, but his fatherly need to point out the joyous beauty around him reveals he's really an aesthete, with Paris his playground boudoir.

-He voiced the first openly gay character on the Simpsons, and when he dropped by just to do novelty dances with Homer and fawn over Marge's corncob drapes it just seemed natural and even those of us without the stomach for Pink Flamingos knew there was no escaping our love for him.
-I forget where I read that his favorite films were Boom! and Faster Pussycat Kill Kill, but I know it was before I had ever heard of them, or had any chance of seeing them (early 80s) and so he set me up with a life mission.
-Later I met him briefly when he poked his nose into the art gallery I worked for (early 90s).
-All I remember was the shockingly hideous, infinitely warm smile--part Gomez, part Bette Davis.
+He voiced the first openly gay character on the Simpsons, and when he dropped by just to do novelty dances with Homer and fawn over Marge's corncob drapes it just seemed natural and delightful, and even those of us without the stomach for Pink Flamingos knew there was no escaping our love for Uncle John Waters.
+I forget where I read that his favorite films were Boom! and Faster Pussycat Kill Kill, but I know it was in high school, and it took me 10 more years to have any chance of seeing them (early 80s) and so he set me up with a life mission.

 While certainly shocking and subversive, Waters' films always have a vitality and openness that leaves you elated rather than dispirited.
-The charm of the openly gay aesthete finds its delirious yet always coherent flowering with Hairspray, which blasted free the Peyton Place-level repression of Baltimore with the bomb of sock hop music, in the process inviting fat chicks, drag queens, beatniks, black folks and creepy senators into the prime time.
-He's the all-inclusive candidate who finally dissolves the pinched face intolerance of the moral snipe red state thin white hypocrite establishment to a wicked witch black puddle, but then, like John Lennon at the end of Yellow Submarine, invited the sad blue meanie to the party.
+The charm of this openly gay aesthete finds its delirious yet always coherent flowering with Hairspray, which blasted free the Peyton Place-level repression of Baltimore with the bomb of sock hop music, in the process inviting fat chicks, drag queens, beatniks, black folks and creepy senators into the prime time light - just dance and all is forgiven, honey, and that goes both ways.
+He's the all-inclusive candidate who finally dissolves the pinched face intolerance of the moral snipe red state thin white hypocrite establishment to a wicked witch black puddle, but then, like John Lennon at the end of Yellow Submarine, invites the sad blue meanie to the party.
 When we are all-inclusive we cannot fail.
 God bless us all! xoxox